kneureither/cosmictrigger/README.md

 ### How to run it?

+#### Data generation with the Mu3e Simulation

+The Cosmic Trigger is a stand-alone program, that uses generated data from the Mu3e simulation package.
+This package can be installed from the bitbucket repository, if you need help, talk to Nik Berger.

+Two different kinds of files are produced with the Mu3e sim, that are relevant for this study.
+First, it is necessary to simulate cosmic muon tracks.
+The simulation has a cosmic mode.
+To simulate the data just set the settings in the *mu3e/run/digi.json* file in the mu3e repo to the values shown in *Mu3eSimConfigFiles/digi_cosmic.json*.

+Additionally, for the background evalutation, background (beam) data is needed.
+This can be obtained by using the normal mode of the mu3e simulation.
+The settings are provided in *Mu3eSimConfigFiles/digi_bg.json*.

+Once these steps are done and you can produce datat with the Mu3e Simulation Package, the files must be provided to the cosmic trigger, and the Cosmic Trigger can be used.

+#### Analysis with the Cosmic Trigger

 Usually the Cosmic Trigger Code is used in several phases, which are:

 1. Preparation of the data with ``PreSlimCosData``.
 This will result in a dataset file stored in data/